Skip to main content

 • Reinstall the ice bucket.

-• Apply a thin bead of food-grade RTV silicone sealant to the seams around the icemaker housing to reduce air and moisture leaks.
+• Apply a thin bead of RTV silicone sealant to the seams around the icemaker housing to reduce air and moisture leaks.

 • Keep sealant out of moving parts, the fan area, and electrical connectors.